 Scarborough Schools

-New Shores seeks to inspire children and young people in Scarborough to enjoy their learning, grow confidence, critical thinking skills, improve attainment and celebrate their academic achievements.
+New Shores seeks to inspire children and young people in Scarborough to enjoy their learning, grow in confidence, develop critical thinking skills, improve attainment and celebrate their academic achievements.

-Alongside this, we support and develop a cohort of participatory freelance artists, boosting the skills in our region and building a legacy for future work.
+Alongside this, we aim to support and develop a cohort of participatory freelance artists, boosting the skills in our region and building a legacy for future work.

 KIT Theatre lead creative delivery using their award-winning Adventures in Learning model: immersive theatre erupting in classrooms and cultural venues to deliver learning and develop creativity.

-Springhead school also welcomed and cared for alien Nanoo.
-During a week-long, creative residency, the whole school took part.
+Springhead Special School also welcomed and cared for alien Nanoo during a week-long creative residency.
 Pupils weaved a giant, sensory nest, shared stories and sang favourite songs.
 They finished the week by enjoying trips to the local mere and beach together, pupils introducing Nanoo to their unique world.

 If you and your school are interested in taking part in the next Adventure in Scarborough, please contact info@hello-arcade.com.